LaunchCodeEducation/data-analysis/src/chapters/strings/strings-as-collections.rst

 considered a string.
 It simply contains zero characters and is represented by ``''`` or ``""`` (two single or two double quotes with nothing in between).

-We used an empty string before, when we practiced the :ref:`accumulator pattern <accumulator-pattern>`.

 Quote Reminder
 --------------